 The Ladies’ Pavilion is so named because it took the place of the old Ladies’ Shelter, which gave women skating at the old Ladies’ Pond site the opportunity to change from shoes to skates without losing their dignity, a shocking glimpse of stocking and all that.
 It was likely moved to Hernshead around 1913.

 Forgotten Fan Mary Beth poses at Hunters’ Gate on Central Park West and West 81st Street.
-Park masterminds Calvert and Vaux whimsically named several main park exterior openings as ‘gates.’
+Park masterminds Olmsted and Vaux whimsically named several main park exterior openings as ‘gates.’
 Running clockwise around the park from Columbus Circle they are:

 Merchants’ Gate: Columbus Circle